 Prior to the day of the meeting, you select the word of the week which should be challenging and thought-provoking.
 You may also wish to use a word which is related to the theme of the meeting.
 Avoid common words, clichés, technical terms, slang, and words which will clearly be difficult to use during Table Topics and conversation.
 For example, you may wish to avoid such words as cool, dude, wow, Guaiacum, hypotenuse, zymology, and Zuni.
 You may find that a dictionary or thesaurus is helpful.

-On the day of the meeting you arrive early and write the word of the week on a flip chart.
-Please include its pronunciation, a brief definition, and an example of good usage in a sentence.
+On the day of the meeting, you arrive early and write the word of the week on the whiteboard.
+Please include its pronunciation, a brief definition, and an example of proper usage in a sentence.